Airing of the Comms Grievances

 Phew—I feel better!
 Getting all that off my chest so I can start focusing on solutions feels damn good.
 And I recommend you all take an hour to do the same.
 But don’t be too hard on yourself or your team.
 You just navigated the second (insert broadcast reporter voice) “unprecedented year, living in the new normal,” and you’re coming out stronger, more experienced, and hopefully motivated to make big impacts in the new year.

 But there’s one little thing—you can’t do it alone.
 You have to work with other stakeholders in the organization and ask them what activation they expect to see as a result of the communication you’re crafting for them.
-And if they can’t give you an answer, and you can’t find one on your own that relates to business goals, then push back on the necessity for the communication.
+If they can’t give you an answer that relates to business goals, push back on the necessity for the message.

 Comments are closed.